Bit-Quill/amazon-timestream-tools/influxdb_migration_1_to_timestream_for_influxdb_guide.md

 If you’re using custom configuration settings in your InfluxDB 1.x instance, do the following:

-  1. Compare 1.x and 2.7 configuration settings:
+  1. Compare 1.x and Amazon Timestream for InfluxDB configuration settings:

       <details>
         <summary>View configuration option parity</summary>